reactive-python/reactpy/docs/source/examples.rst

 Shared Client Views
 -------------------

-This example requires the :ref:`~idom.server.sanic.SharedClientStateServer`.
+This example requires the :class:`~idom.server.sanic.SharedClientStateServer`.
 Be sure to replace it in your boilerplate code before going further!
 Once you've done this we can just re-display our :ref:`Slideshow` example using the new server.
 Now all we need to do is connect to the server with a couple clients to see that their views are synced.
 This can be done by navigating to the server URL in seperate browser tabs.
 Likewise if you're using a Jupyter Notebook you would display it in multiple cells like this:

 **Jupyter Notebook**